Updated: October 1, 2024

 Taxes at the time of purchase:

 Property purchase tax: The IMT, also known as the Municipal Tax on Onerous Transmissions of Real Estate) or property transfer tax, is a tax imposed on the purchase of property in Portugal.
-The amount payable varies between 0% and 8%, depending on factors such as the property’s purchase price, type (rural or urban), location (continental Portugal or autonomous region), and whether it will serve as the primary residence or a second home.
+The amount payable varies between 0 percent and 8 percent, depending on factors such as the property’s purchase price, type (rural or urban), location (continental Portugal or autonomous region), and whether it will serve as the primary residence or a second home.
+For blacklisted jurisdictions with favorable tax regimes, the IMT will stand at 10 percent.

 Stamp duty: This is an additional transaction tax that may need to be paid.
-As a rule, real estate transfer transactions are subject to stamp tax at a rate of 0.8% of the amount to be paid in the deed, which is required at the time of house purchase.
+As a rule, real estate transfer transactions are subject to stamp tax at a rate of 0.8 percent of the amount to be paid in the deed, which is required at the time of house purchase.

 Taxes after you have purchased the property or land:

 Municipal Property Tax.
 This tax is determined by the municipality where your property is situated and is payable annually.
-The IMI rates are set by Portuguese municipalities on a yearly basis and typically range from 0.3% to 0.45% for urban dwellings and can go up to 0.8% for rural properties.
+The IMI rates are set by Portuguese municipalities on a yearly basis and typically range from 0.3 percent to 0.45 percent for urban dwellings and can go up to 0.8p percent for rural properties.
 The IMI is calculated based on the value of the property tax (VPT).

 There is also Capital Gains Tax that you should be aware of.